 </dependency>

-For Gradle users, add the following dependency:
+For Gradle project, add the following dependency:

 // Add the Spring Data JPA starter dependency